saraalkhoneen/Data-mining-6/Customer credits notebook.md

 ```{r}
 sum(is.na(dataset))
 ```
-we used this function to reassure we dont have missing values in the the entire dataset the output is 0.
+we used this function to reassure we dont have missing values or Nulls in the the entire dataset the output is 0.